Henry Suso: Mortifications

-Early in his life, Suso subjected himself to extreme forms of mortifications; later on he reported that God told him they were unnecessary.
+Early in his life, Suso subjected himself to extreme forms of mortifications; later on he reported that God told him they were no longer necessary.
 During this period, Suso devised for himself several painful devices.
 Some of these were: an undergarment studded with a hundred and fifty brass nails, a very uncomfortable door to sleep on, and a cross with thirty protruding needles and nails under his body as he slept.
 In the autobiographical text in which he reports these, however, he ultimately concludes that they are unnecessary distractions from the love of God.

 Writings

 Suso's first work was the Büchlein der Wahrheit (Little Book of Truth) written between 1328 and 1334 in Constance.
 This was a short defence of the teaching of Meister Eckhart, who had been tried for heresy and condemned in 1328–29.
 In 1330 this treatise and another (possibly the Little Book of Eternal Wisdom) were denounced as heretical by Dominican opponents, leading Suso to travel to the Dominican General Chapter held at Maastricht in 1330 to defend himself.

 Suso's next book, Das Büchlein der ewigen Weisheit (The Little Book of Eternal Wisdom), written around 1328–1330, is less speculative and more practical.
 At some point between 1334 and 1337 Suso translated this work into Latin, but in doing so added considerably to its contents, and made of it an almost entirely new book, which he called the Horologium Sapientiae (Clock of Wisdom).
 This book was dedicated to the new Dominican Master General, Hugh of Vaucemain, who appears to have been a supporter of his.

 At some point in the following decades, Stagel formed a collection of 28 of Suso's letters in the Grosses Briefbuch (Great Book of Letters), which survives.
 Suso also wrote a long text purporting to tell the story of his spiritual life and ascetic practices (variously referred to as the Life of the Servant, Life, Vita, or Leben Seuses), and revised the Büchlein der Wahrheit and the Büchlein der ewigen Weisheit.
 At some point in his later years, perhaps 1361–63, he collected these works, together with 11 of his letters (the Briefbüchlein, or Little Book of Letters, a selection of letters from the Grosses Briefbuch), and wrote a prologue, to form one book he referred to as The Exemplar.